sgalushin/textile-rolls-controller-backend/product-catalog/README.md

 A product is a generalized description of some entity (like a model of a T-Shirt).
 Product doesn't depend on or reference another product.

 A characteristic is a specification of some specific product (like a combination of size and color).
-A characteristic is always owned by some product.
+A characteristic always belongs to one product.

-The item that is produced and sold is always a combination of a product and a characteristic (it cannot consist of only a product without a characteristic).
+An item that is produced and sold is always a combination of a product and a characteristic (it cannot consist of only a product without a characteristic).

-One characteristic can be owned only by one product.
-So, there is a one-to-many relationship between products and characteristics.

 ## Tips